-Since I am running my own little pool network (The Pool Collective) based on my own software project called MPOS I am also seeing new people joining every day.
+Since I am running my own little pool network ([pools are not active anymore]) based on my own software project called MPOS I am also seeing new people joining every day.
 Instead of having to answer the same questions again and again I decided to write a small introduction to mining!
 This will only cover the basics of mining, not the concepts behind crypto coins.

 Getting a wallet

 Before you start mining make sure you have a wallet installed for the coin you wish to mine.
 All coins generated in a pool must be transferred to your local wallet eventually (to keep your coins save).
 So better do this now!

 Each coin will offer various versions for different operations systems on their homepage.
 After downloading and installing it will start to download the Blockchain.
 This may take a while depending on the coin.

 You will find a Receive tab in your wallet.
 If you click that, you will get your coin address for this coin.
 You will be able to receive coins at that address.

 Newcomers will likely join a pool they find in some sort of forum post.
 The basic procedure is always the same

 - find a mining pool of your liking